 - In a medium bowl, sift together the flour and cocoa then stir in the baking soda, espresso powder, and salt.

-- In a large mixing bowl, beat together the butter, brown sugar, and sugar until light and creamy, about 1-2 minutes.
+- In a large mixing bowl, beat together the butter, sugar, and brown sugar until light and creamy, about 1-2 minutes.

 - Beat in the egg and vanilla then beat in the melted chocolate.